-There have been some small intervention studies showing success in treating RED-s by introducing an energy-rich supplement (ie a shake or ‘liquid meal’) in combination with a small reduction in training, or the introduction of an additional rest day.
+There have been some small intervention studies showing success in treating RED-s by introducing an energy-rich supplement (ie a shake or a liquid meal) in combination with a small reduction in training, or the introduction of an additional rest day.

 It should be noted that this strategy may fail to address some of the other factors that can contribute to RED-S such as underlying psychological elements, or poor overall dietary practices.

-Vitamin D and calcium play critical roles in laying down bone tissue, and these supplements may also be useful in the context of sufferers of RED-S.
+Vitamin D and calcium play critical roles in laying down bone tissue.
+These supplements may also be useful in the context of sufferers of RED-S.

 Building on The IOC consensus statement: beyond the Female Athlete Triad—Relative Energy Deficiency in Sport (RED-S), it is recommended that affected athletes should include 1500 mg/day of calcium.

 This can be done through dietary sources if possible, but supplementation may otherwise be required.